Matt Crafton: Other racing

 In 2012, Crafton, supported by Travis Pastrana, competed in the TORC: The Off-Road Championship series' PRO 2WD truck race at Chicagoland, finishing third.
-He returned to TORC in 2015, running in the Pro 4WD division in a Chris Kyle Memorial Benefit-sponsored truck at Texas.
-During the race, he was forced to operate the truck with a two-wheel drive due to problems with his truck's differential.
+He came back to TORC in 2015, running in the Pro 4WD division in a Chris Kyle Memorial Benefit-sponsored truck at Texas.
+During the race, he was forced to operate the truck with a two-wheel drive due to issues with his truck's differential.

 Crafton raced in the 2014 and 2015 IWK 250 pro stock races at Riverside International Speedway in support of the IWK Health Centre in Halifax, Nova Scotia.
-Crafton sat on the pole for the 2014 edition of the race, and wound up finishing 10th, one lap down.
+Crafton sat on the pole for the 2014 edition of the race, and wound up finishing tenth, one lap down.
 In 2015 Crafton started third and quickly made his way to the front of the pack before retiring from the race with brake failure, ultimately finishing 21st.

 In March 2019, Crafton participated in the Michelin Pilot Challenge sports car race at Sebring International Raceway, driving a Ford for Multimatic Motorsports alongside ThorSport Racing teammates Grant Enfinger, Ben Rhodes, and Myatt Snider.